csartisan/csartisan.github.io/_pages/about.md

 Electronic media produced by this online newspaper is entitled to the same protections – and subjected to the same freedoms and responsibilities – as media produced for print publication.
 As such, they are not subject to prior review.
 These include, but are not limited to, posts, videos and tweets.

 Here, we try to reflect the voice of the student body as best as we can.
 Therefore, we welcome all types of feedback and student submissions.
-We meet bi-weekly on Thursdays.
-Should you be interested in being a part of the school paper, feel free to stop by during a meeting, sending us an email at sophia.brunet@sgv.csarts.net.
-These contributions can come in form of student-produced articles and letters, photographs, editorial cartoons and guest opinion writers.
+These submissions can come in form of student-produced articles and letters, photographs, editorial cartoons and guest opinion writers.
 We will publish these student submissions online if we determine that the content is truthful and relevant to the student body.
 We strongly urge student participation in order to encompass the entire scope of the CSArts community.